Partings (The Lord of the Rings: The Rings of Power): Visual effects

 Visual effects for the episode were created by Industrial Light & Magic (ILM), Wētā FX, Method Studios, Rodeo FX, Cause and FX, Atomic Arts, and Cantina Creative.
 The different vendors were overseen by visual effects supervisor Jason Smith.
 Rodeo handled much of the Harfoot storyline, including environment augmentation, scale work, and fire and magic effects.
 The wolves in the episode were created by ILM, and were referred to as "Predators" by the production.
-They were intended to be more naturalistic than the Warg that is seen in the third episode because they are "hungry and threatening but they are not bred to be evil".
+They were intended to be more naturalistic than the Warg that is seen in the third episode, "Adar", because they are "hungry and threatening but they are not bred to be evil".
 Smith said their design "sits somewhere between dog and pig" and was influenced by prehistoric warthogs.
 When the Númenóreans are preparing to leave for Middle-earth, a horse can be seen in the background being loaded onto a ship by crane.
 This was added by the visual effects team after they had discussions about how the horses would get onto the ships and decided to add a crane to the harbor so they could show this happening.

 "The Song of the Roots of Hithaeglir" is a legend told in the episode where an Elf fights a Balrog, with visual effects by Wētā FX.

 The Balrog previously appeared in Jackson's films, created through visual effects by Wētā.
 That company returned to work on the Balrog and the wider "The Song of the Roots of Hithaeglir" sequence.
 By the time Wētā was involved in the episode, the series' design team had considered different approaches to the Balrog before deciding that it should "at least rhyme if not end up fairly close" to the design that was used in the films.
 The Balrog is a creature of smoke and flame which is sometimes depicted with wings, though there are debates among Tolkien fans about whether it should be.
 Wētā concept artist Nick Keller pitched versions of the character that had no wings and were more humanoid, but these were rejected in favor of consistency with the film version, which has wings.
 Despite this, some changes were still made to the Balrog and Smith said it was important that his team "feel that we have [done] our own take" on the character.
 A new head was designed by concept artist Allen Williams that is sharper, more elongated, and has the horns pointing in a more downward direction than the film version.
 Other changes include more ethereal smoke-like extremities to the wings, and having its hardened lava-like skin form into an armor shape inspired by Gothic plate armor.
 The latter was suggested by Keller.
 Smith noted that Balrogs are Maiar, which have the ability to change forms, so that could be used to explain the differences between the designs.